mahmoudnafifi/color-aware-style-transfer/README.md

 * `CONTENT_FEATURE_DISTANCE`: = similarity metric for content loss.
 Options include: `'L2'` or `'COSINE'` (for cosine similarity).
 * `OPTIMIZER`: optimization algorithm.
 Options include: `'LBFGS'`, `'Adam'`, `'Adagrad'`.

 ### MIT License

+### Related Research Projects
+- [HistoGAN](https://github.com/mahmoudnafifi/HistoGAN): A method to control colors of GAN and real images.
+Image auto recoloring is one of its applications.
+- [Image Recoloring Based on Object Color Distributions](https://github.com/mahmoudnafifi/Image_recoloring): A method to perform automatic image recoloring based on the distribution of colors associated with objects present in an image.